tapslash/tapslash-ud-external-service/README.md

 - Click **Services**

-- Search for the **dogs** service you've just created.
+- Search for the service you've just created.

 - Click **Add Service**

 ## You're All Done!

-If you have a Tapslash client pointed at this app you should see the dogs service show up in your bar.
+If you have a Tapslash client pointed at this app you should see the service show up in your bar.